bnh129/tsds/README.md

-# TSDS - Time Series Database System
+# TSDS - Time Series Data Store

-A high-performance, GPU-accelerated time series database built with Python, PyArrow, and CuPy.
+A GPU-accelerated time series datastore built with Python, PyArrow, and CuPy.
 TSDS features a three-tier architecture designed for throughput, reliability, and scalability.

 ## 🏗️ Architecture Overview